tarjei/eventdispatcher.js/README.md

     propagation)).

-Note that if an error throws within one of the listeners, an `ErrorEvent` will be dispatched to `window` as expected.
-On Node, you can listen instead for `uncaughtException`.
+Note that if an error throws within one of the listeners, an `ErrorEvent` will be dispatched to `window` as expected, or, if on Node, you can listen instead for `uncaughtException`.
+Alternatively, you may implement your own `__userErrorEventHandler` method (see below).

 ## Custom methods

 The following are non-standard methods:

--   `setOptions` - Set custom options.
-Currently limited to `defaultSync` which can be set to `true` to execute the default behaviors even before late listeners and before `dispatchEvent` returns.
+-   `setOptions(optsObject)` - Set custom options.
+Currently limited to
+    `defaultSync` which can be set to `true` to execute the default behaviors even before late listeners and before `dispatchEvent` returns.
 Default listeners will otherwise be triggered after `setTimeout(..., 0)`.

 -   `hasEventListener(type, listener, options)` - Detects whether a given event listener exists